symfony/symfony-docs/frontend/create_ux_bundle.rst

 .. warning::

-   Is it mandatory to have stimulus-bundle and the ``.enableStimulusBridge('./assets/controllers.json')`` added to the webpack.config.js to be able to use the entrypoints.
+   It's mandatory to have stimulus-bundle and the ``.enableStimulusBridge('./assets/controllers.json')`` added to the webpack.config.js to be able to use the entrypoints.

 With Asset Mapper